Rishabhsati/Text-Editor/README.md

 # Text Editor

 Java Swing Text Editor is a lightweight text editor built using Java Swing, offering a user-friendly interface for efficient text editing.
-With basic operations like cut, copy, paste, undo, and redo, along with file management functionalities, this project serves as a great starting point for beginners and a practical example for Java Swing GUI programming enthusiasts.
+With basic operations like cut, copy, paste and select all, along with file management functionalities, this project serves as a great starting point for beginners and a practical example for Java Swing GUI programming enthusiasts.

 ## Features